4x4 Driving Guide:

 • South Nags HeadHatteras/Ocracoke Islands.
 Permit required.
 These beaches are maintained by the Cape Hatteras National Seashore (National Park Service).
 Great fishing areas!

-One of the reasons so many vacationers flock to the Outer Banks is the thrill of driving on the beach, a rare privilege that few East Coast beach vacation destinations can offer.
-On the Outer Banks, beach driving enthusiasts will find miles of shoreline to explore, from the uninhabited shoreline along Ocracoke Island to the solely 4WD accessible beaches of Carova, north of Corolla.
+One of the reasons so many vacationers flock to the Outer Banks is the thrill of driving on the beach, a rare privilege that few East Coast beach vacation destinations offer.
+On the Outer Banks, beach driving enthusiasts will find miles of shoreline to explore, from the uninhabited shoreline along Ocracoke Island to the solely 4WD accessible neighborhood of Carova, north of Corolla.

 A Jeep near some wild horses on the beach of Carova